The Top Highlights of Darwin

 If you are interested in culture and scientific collections, then The Museum and Art Gallery of the Northern Territory, or MAGNT for short, is a Must when you visit Darwin!
 The exhibitions are incredible, and we were surprised by how wide of a range MAGNT offers!
 We spent almost an entire day exploring this museum.

-The changing nature of the Northern Territory, the devastation of Cyclone Tracy, the Collection Lab, and the story of Sweetheart, the legendary saltwater crocodile from Darwin, are only a few of the many things to see and learn about in this unique museum.
+The changing nature of the Northern Territory, the devastation of Cyclone Tracy, the Collection Lab, and the story of Sweetheart, the legendary saltwater crocodile from Darwin, are just a few of the many things to see and learn about in this unique museum.

 Address: 19 Conacher Street, The Gardens, NT 0820